CITY COUNCIL RECAP: SEPTEMBER 12

 Item 10 - Tourism Business Improvement District (TBID)

 The purpose of the hearing was twofold—to discuss and potentially ratify the 1.5% assessment that funds the TBID and to tally the results of a potential protest vote by hotel/motel and STR owners against ratification.
-There were considerable pro and con comments at the August 22 meeting, but public comment at this hearing was entirely against reauthorization.
+There were considerable pro and con comments at the August 22 meeting, but public comment at this hearing was entirely against reauthorization.1 However, as we reported in our breaking news article, the protest tally was less than 50%, the threshold needed for a vote by owners to cancel the TBID.

 While less lively than the August 22 discussion, considerable gamesmanship was displayed on both sides of the TBID issue leading up to the hearing and during the hearing itself.